 The procedures that need to be put in place to respond to casualties to the aids to navigation specified by the GLAs, within the timescales laid down and specified by the GLAs.

-There is an expectation that working lights will not interfere with AtoN or create confusion for the Mariner navigating in or near the OREI.
+There is an expectation that working lights and the ID lighting will not interfere with AtoN or create confusion for the Mariner navigating in or near the OREI.

 6.4 Identification Marking